quadrismegistus/llp/README.md

 ...or import your own:

 ```
+llp import                            # use the "import" command \
-llp import -path_txt mycorpus/txts    # a folder of txt files (or xml with -path_xml) \
+  -path_txt mycorpus/txts             # a folder of txt files  (use -path_xml for xml) \
   -path_metadata mycorpus/meta.xls    # a metadata csv/tsv/xls about those txt files \
   -col_fn filename                    # filename in the metadata corresponding to the .txt filename
 ```

 ...or start a new one: